International Lymphoma Epidemiology Consortium

-InterLymph investigators have jointly published more than 20 scientific manuscripts since 2005.
+InterLymph investigators have jointly published more than 20 scientific articles since 2005.

 The InterLymph Consortium and its five working groups conducts annual meetings to discuss, coordinate and develop ongoing and future research projects.
-The 2013 InterLymph Annual Meeting will be held June 24-26 in Dijon, France.
+The 2013 InterLymph Annual Meeting was held June 24-26 in Dijon, France.
 Learn more about InterLymph annual meetings.

 - Martha Linet, M.D., M.P.H., Radiation Epidemiology Branch, Division of Cancer Epidemiology and Genetics, NCI